pergus/netbox-zabbix/docs/inventorymapping_model.md

 # NetBox Zabbix Plugin - InventoryMapping Documentation

+## Overview

 The InventoryMapping in the NetBox Zabbix plugin defines how NetBox object fields are mapped to Zabbix inventory items for devices and virtual machines.
-This document explains the InventoryMapping's structure, fields, and usage.
+This document explains the InventoryMapping's structure, fields, properties, methods, and usage.

-## Overview
+## Model Definition

 The InventoryMapping provides a flexible way to configure which NetBox object fields should be exported as inventory items in Zabbix.
 Separate mappings can be defined for devices and virtual machines, allowing different inventory strategies for each object type.